 - Can I proof 100% rye loaf in the fridge overnight?

-- Shaping the spongy dough feels impossible
+- Shaping the spongy rye dough feels impossible

-- My rye sourdough is flat
+- My rye sourdough bread is flat

-Where do I found whole rye flour?
+Where to fin whole rye flour?

 Where to find this type of coarse rye flour is a question where you’re located.
-Rye is a northern grain and it may not find its way to every supermarket in South America for example.
+Rye is a northern grain and it may not find its way to every supermarket in South America, for example.

 But despite your location, I have three strategies for you.

 - Ask a Finn.
 Rye bread is our national food and we miss it dearly whenever abroad.
-Whether it’s an organization e.g. The Finnish Seamen’s Mission or your cousin’s workmate, don’t be afraid to ask for support.
+Whether it’s an organization e.g. The Finnish Seamen’s Mission or your cousin’s workmate, don’t be afraid to ask for information.

-In the US, many who have shared their baking process with me have used Bob’s Red Mill Organic Rye* as a combination with another type of rye flour from some other brand.
-And this is what I also recommend in the recipe: combine 2-3 different kinds of rye flour giving the whole grain rye the main role.
+In the US, many who have shared their baking process with me, have used Bob’s Red Mill Organic Rye* as a combination with another type of rye flour from some other brand.
+Also, Great River Organic Milling has organic stone ground medium-dark rye Flour* and it’s available in a 25-Pounds sack.

 Making the Finnish 100% Rye Sourdough grounds on making its own starter.
-This rye starter based “pre-dough” is called RASKI and it is made every time over 1-2 days before you bake the rye bread.
+This rye starter based “pre-dough” or sponge is called RASKI.
+It is made every time over 1-2 days before you bake the rye bread.

-The photos in the post linked above showcase what you can expect from your first, young rye starter.
-When baking actively, overtime your starter will build complexity showing more bubbles and spongy look.
-When your rye starter is strong, building the raski is more efficient and no extra whisking to support the fermentation is needed.
+The photos in the rye starter post linked above showcase what you can expect from your first, young rye starter.
+When baking actively, overtime your starter will build complexity showing more bubbles and a spongy look.
+When your rye starter is strong, building the RASKI is more efficient and no extra whisking to support the fermentation is needed that much.

 Whether you A) build the rye starter and pre-dough from scratch or B) turn a new one with the help of your wheat starter, be sure to dry a small amount of the rye dough for future baking.

 As mentioned above, the sourness and flavors are rooted within the pre-dough (raski).
-The bread is baked on the same day when the final dough was made.
+The bread is baked on the same day when the final dough is made.
 The problems with overnight cold-proof are twofold.

 If you proof 100% rye loaf in the fridge, chances are that it will over-ferment.
 Secondly, the taste profile will end up being too vinegary.
 Rye dough likes to be warm.

-Shaping the spongy dough feels impossible
+Shaping the spongy rye dough feels impossible

 Don’t be afraid to use flour in the shaping stage.
 I emphasize that too much flour will result in a dense loaf, but this precaution should not stop you from finding the manageable texture with the amount of extra flour that the dough requires.
 It’s okay to shape again and spin the pyramid.
 As a plan B, you can always bake the dough in a bread tin.

 You need to get to know the nature of your rye flour and your starter over time.
 Baking is the only way but luckily it’s a delicious journey. :)

-My rye sourdough is flat
+My rye sourdough loaf is flat

 In the rising stage, rye sourdough is supposed to flatten.
 How bizarre!
-You see, the dough is shaped with a high profile (think of a pyramid or a cone) and the bread will flatten during the rise.
+You see, the dough is shaped with a high profile (think of a pyramid or a cone) and the sharp bread top will flatten during the rise.
 If your rye sourdough is flat within a couple of minutes of the shaping, the dough is too wet to hold its shape.
 Don’t worry, shape again with a little bit more flour.